Meta Transactions

 Meta transactions challenge the traditional ways of charging gas for actions.
 To see why, let's first list the normal flow of gas, outside of meta transactions.

-2. For all actions listed inside the transaction, the SEND cost is burned immediately.
-Depending on the condition sender == receiver, one of two possible SEND costs is chosen.
-The EXEC cost is not burned, yet.
+cost is not burned, yet.
 But it is implicitly part of the transaction cost.
 The third and last part of the transaction cost is the gas attached to function calls.
 The attached gas is also called prepaid gas.
-(Not to be confused with total_prepaid_exec_fees which is the implicitly prepaid gas for EXEC action costs.)
+(Not to be confused withtotal_prepaid_exec_fees

-3. On the receiver shard, EXEC costs are burned before the execution of an action starts.
+costs are burned before the execution of an action starts.
 Should the execution fail and abort the transaction, the remaining gas will be refunded to the signer of the transaction.

 Ok, now adapt for meta transactions.
 Let's assume Alice uses a relayer to execute actions with Bob as the receiver.